mwindholtz/ddd_ex_tickets/README.md

 - Create an Aggregate for **Venue** to manage the seats of one show at one venue

 ##### Iteration 002
-- Create a second Aggregate for **SaleTransaction** to calculate the cost
+- Create another Aggregate for **SaleTransaction** to calculate the cost of the sale

 ##### Iteration 003
 - Allow a transaction to be rolled back without central synconization